-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/profbuspractice/?p=33
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/profbuspractice/?p=33#oembed-2

 Time management pro tips

 Double your time

 Look at your list: is there anything that takes only a few minutes, that you can do while waiting for the bus or for your coffee to brew?
 Can you text and look at social media while transiting to work?
 Can you record your study notes and listen to them while you're exercising?